x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prerequisites.md

 > [!NOTE]
 > Using the Exchange Setup Wizard to prepare Active Directory requires the installation of the Management Tools Exchange role.

-## Windows Server 2019 prerequisites for Exchange 2019
+## Windows Server 2019/2022 prerequisites for Exchange 2019

-The requirements to install Exchange 2019 on Windows Server 2019 computers are described in the following sections.
+The requirements to install Exchange 2019 on Windows Server 2019 or Windows Server 2022 computers are described in the following sections.
 We recommend either of the following methods to install the Windows prerequisites for Exchange 2019:

 - Use the /InstallWindowsComponents switch in unattended Setup mode.
 - Select the check box in the Exchange Setup Wizard to install Windows prerequisites.

 When you use one of these options, you don't need to restart the computer after the Windows components have been added.

-### Exchange 2019 Mailbox servers on Windows Server 2019
+### Exchange 2019 Mailbox servers on Windows Server 2019/2022

 1. Install the following software: